jfsantosm/felipe-academic-cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a research associate at the [Chair of International Economics at TU Dresden](https://tu-dresden.de/bu/wirtschaft/vwl/iwb#).
+I graduated from the development economics master’s program at GSID Nagoya University in Japan.
+My research interests include convergence, machine learning applications, economic growth, remote sensing, trade, and spatial econometrics.
+I also studied a 5-year physics BSc at the National University of Colombia.
+Other research interests include areas of socio/econ-physics, such as deep learning and network theory.
+Moreover, I cofounded the [QuaRCS lab](https://quarcs.netlify.app/).